Nagapattinam district: History

 This town fell into the hands of the British in 1781 after the two naval battles between British and French fleets were fought off the coast of Negapatam, as it was then known: the first in 1758 as part of the Seven Years' War and the second in 1782 as part of the American Revolutionary War.
 The town was taken by the British from the Dutch in 1781 (who had been formally brought into the war in 1780).
 When the Dutch and British reached a peace agreement in 1784, Nagapattinam was formally ceded to the British.
 277 villages, with Nagore as the headquarters, were handed over to the East India Company.

 From 1799 to 1845 CE Nagapttinam was the headquarters of Tanjore district.
 Nagapattinam and Nagore were incorporated as a single municipality in 1866 CE.
 The town remained one of the chief ports to the Madras Presidency.
 The port suffered decline after the inclusion of Tranquebar and Tuticorin.

 The 2004 Indian Ocean earthquake was an undersea megathrust earthquake that occurred on 26 December 2004, with an epicentre off the west coast of Sumatra, Indonesia, triggering a series of devastating tsunamis along the coasts of most landmasses bordering the Indian Ocean.
-Nagapattinam was one of the regions severely affected in Tamil Nadu, accounting for 6,064 off the 8,009 casualties in the state, predominantly from the fishing community who resided close to the seashore.
+Nagapattinam was one of the regions severely affected in Tamil Nadu, accounting for 6,064 of the 8,009 casualties in the state, predominantly from the fishing community who resided close to the seashore.
 The damage impacted the fishing industry, as most of the boats were damaged by the inundation.
 The immediate aftermath created a lull in tourism.